AleDedor/ArduSveglia/README.md

     2: use P3 to increment year
 - P3: increment values

-A RGB led is light up 15 minutes before alarm turns on, different colours will shouw up to simulate sunrise A buzzer is used to play an alarm.
+A RGB led is light up 15 minutes before alarm turns on, different colours will show up to simulate sunrise A buzzer is used to play an alarm.
 Long press P1 to turn off the alarm when ringing.